grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 After a few seconds of listening to the high-pitched hiss of air flowing through the boat and down to the engines, Percy heard the rumbling vibrations of the diesels firing down in the deep parts of the boat and released the starter buttons.

-"A little more throttle Bastian!"
+"A little more throttle, Bastian!"
 Hemi called down after the diesels started bellowing their confident exhaust behind him.
 Now he felt the _Prospect_ had the muscle to confront this big weather they were driving into.

 A few minutes later the regular lighting came back on, and the harsh shadows of the emergency floodlights faded away.
 Power returned to the ship panel by panel, along with the reassuring hums of all the electric motors, circuits, and filaments that bathed every moment of their lives onboard the boat.

 Percy picked up the PA mic.
-"Nice work Chips."
+"Nice work, Chips."
 She waited a second but there was no reply over the ship PA.
 "Bastian, I'm going to the cargo hold to check on the load."

 The ship was a mess.
-Percy made her way stepping over all the detritus of a working sub scattered over every deck: tools, bedding, cans of food, cleaning supplies, scattered stacks of papers, half-unrolled charts, pencils, rags, parts, and steel-encased equipment.
-For all the mess in the main decks though, the cargo hold was not too bad.
+Percy made her way, stepping over all the detritus of a working sub scattered over every deck: tools, bedding, cans of food, cleaning supplies, scattered stacks of papers, half-unrolled charts, pencils, rags, parts, and steel-encased equipment.
+For all the mess in the main decks, though, the cargo hold was not too bad.
 Hemi's careful re-arrangement of the cargo crates earlier had included strapping the crates hard up against the wall, and the old cotton-web straps had mostly held.
 Only a couple of crates had broken loose.
 Owen and Gregory were using the chain hoist to move the loose crate from the center area of the cargo hold.
-Chips had joined them, and was stowing equipment that had been shaken loose.
+Chips had joined them and was stowing equipment that had been shaken loose.
 She had a rusty piece of grating gripped in her gloves when she saw Percy.

 Chips' face immediately went red.
-"That's the second fuckin' time Percy.
+"That's the second fuckin' time, Percy.
 Two fuckin' times you almost fuckin' killed me now.
 You fuckin' surface the boat in a fuckin' storm?
-Fuckin' damn you to a cold fuckin' watery hell you fuckin' shit-faced asshole."
+Fuckin' damn you to a cold fuckin' watery hell, you fuckin' shit-faced asshole."

 "Fuck you Chips!
-I'm fucking captain this boat.
+I'm fucking captain of this boat.
 I have to make these calls.
 They aren't always going to be fucking perfect or safe."

 "But with a hold full of fuckin' explosives?
 Ride out bad fuckin' storms submerged --- every stupid-fuckin' green boat driver knows that.
 But apparently, you fuckin' think it's fine to surface with a hold full of fuckin' TNT.
 We were a fuckin' mite's-dick away from being blown to the bottom of the fuckin' hole!"